J-Gras/add-json/README.md

 `scope_sep_json: string`     | default separator   | Separator for log field scopes.

-If, for example, the postprocessing of JSON-logs cannot handle dots in field names, the following can be added to `local.bro`, to replace dots with underscores:
+If, for example, the postprocessing of JSON-logs cannot handle dots in field names, the following can be added to `local.zeek`, to replace dots with underscores:

     redef Log::scope_sep_json = "_";